 - i.
 One seat for Santa Cruz County;

 - ii.
 One seat for Monterey County;

 - iii.
 One seat for San Benito County;

 - iv.
-One Seat for Santa Barbara County;
+One seat for Santa Barbara County;

 - v.
+One seat for San Luis Obispo County;

+- vi.
 One seat for the City of Santa Cruz;

-- vi.
+- vii.
 One seat for the City of Salinas;

-- vii.
+- viii.
 One seat for the City of Watsonville;

-- viii.
+- ix.
 One seat for the City of Santa Maria;

-- ix.
-One shared seat for remaining Santa Cruz cities including Capitola and Scotts Valley selected by the City Selection Committee;
+- One shared seat for remaining Santa Cruz cities including Capitola and

+Scotts Valley selected by the City Selection Committee;

-- x.
+- xi.
 One shared seat for Monterey Peninsula cities including Monterey, Pacific Grove, and Carmel selected by the City Selection Committee;

-- xi.
-One shared seat for Monterey Coastal cities including Marina, Seaside, Sand City, and Del Rey Oaks selected by the City Selection Committee;

 - xii.
-One shared seat for Salinas Valley cities including Greenfield, Soledad, Gonzales selected by the City Selection Committee;
+One shared seat for Monterey Coastal cities including Marina, Seaside,Sand City, and Del Rey Oaks selected by the City Selection Committee;

 - xiii.
+One shared seat for Salinas Valley cities including Greenfield, Soledad,Gonzales selected by the City Selection Committee;

+- xiv.
 One shared seat for San Benito County cities including Hollister and San Juan Bautista selected by the City Selection Committee; and

-- xiv.
-One shared seat for the Cities of San Luis Obispo, Morro Bay, and Paso Robles selected by agreement or the City Selection Committee; and - xv.
-One shared seat for the Cities of Pismo Beach, Grover Beach, and Arroyo Grande selected by agreement or the City Selection Committee. - xvi.
-One shared seat for the Cities of Guadalupe, Solvang, and Buellton selected by agreement or the City Selection Committee. - xvii.
+- xv.
+One shared seat for the Cities of San Luis Obispo and Morro Bay, selected by agreement or the City Selection Committee; and - xvi.
+One shared seat for the Cities of Paso Robles and Atascadero selected by agreement or the City Selection Committee; and - xvii.
+One shared seat for the Cities of Pismo Beach, Grover Beach, and Arroyo Grande selected by agreement or the City Selection Committee. - xviii.
+One shared seat for the Cities of Guadalupe, Solvang, and Buellton selected by agreement or the City Selection Committee. - xix.
 One shared seat for the Cities of Goleta, and Carpinteria selected by agreement or the City Selection Committee.